ey92/notes/1101/1101notes.md

 	- driven by semantics
 	- things that semantically belong together likely in the same phrase in syntax

+### Arguments vs. Adjuncts
-- arguments (required by other phrases) vs. adjuncts (optional phrases)
+- arguments required by other phrases
+- adjuncts optional phrases
 	- adjuncts attached at higher level in syntactic tree - less related to meaning
 	- arguments tend to be objects
 	- adjectives - adjuncts
 - recursive phrasing -> no maximal length

+### Sentence Heads
 - auxiliary verb believed to be the head of the sentence (inflection)
 - verb phrase is complement to auxiliary verb to form inflection'
 - combine inflection with noun phrase complement to form inflection phrase = sentence